CWood-sdf/46F-Docs/docs/PVector/sub_double_double_double.md

     grand_parent: Docs
     title: sub(double, double, double)
 ---

 # PVector& sub(double x, double y, double z = 0.0)

 This function subtracts the parameters from the x, y, and z components, respectively.
 This is pretty simple, it is just vector subtraction.
 See the [add(double, double, double)](add_double_double_double) page for my recommendations on when to use this function.

 This function defaults the z value to 0.

 ## Parameters

 - `x` - The number to subtract from the vector's x component
 - `y` - The number to subtract from the vector's y component
 - `z` - The number to subtract from the vector's z component

+## Returns

+A reference to the vector

 ## Example

 ```cpp
 PVector v = PVector(1, 2);